 - Pain management

 We hope these alternative therapies can be useful to improve your health.
-If you want to discuss alternative therapies or you already tried it, feel free to share your experience in our Facebook page Together for Better Days.
+If you want to discuss alternative therapies or you have already tried them, feel free to share your experience on our Facebook page Together for Better Days.
 It’s a great place for holistic health tips, advice, support and read the success stories of others who have tried alternative therapies too.